 - event.i == 4

-A ruleset must contain one or more sources, it allows you to pass configuration
+must contain one or more source plugins, the configuration parameters

-background putting events into the queue to be passed onto the Rules engine.
+into the queue to be passed onto the rules engine.

 When the source plugin ends we automatically generate a shutdown event and the ruleset